awsdocs/aws-systems-manager-user-guide/doc_source/sysman-managed-instance-activation.md

 **Note**
 *region* represents the identifier for an AWS Region supported by AWS Systems Manager, such as `us-east-2` for the US East \(Ohio\) Region\.
 For a list of supported *region* values, see the **Region** column in [Systems Manager service endpoints](https://docs.aws.amazon.com/general/latest/gr/ssm.html#ssm_region) in the *Amazon Web Services General Reference*\.
 The role you specify for the *iam\-role* parameter must have a trust relationship policy that specifies `"Service": "ssm.amazonaws.com"`\.
 If your IAM role doesn't specify this principle in a trust relationship policy, you receive the following error: `An error occurred (ValidationException) when calling the CreateActivation operation: Not existing role: arn:aws:iam::<accountid>:role/SSMRole`\.
 For more information about creating this role, see [Step 2: Create an IAM service role for a hybrid environment](sysman-service-role.md)\.
+For `--expiration-date`, provide a date in timestamp format, such as `"2021-07-07T00:00:00"`, for when the activation code expires\.
+You can specify a date up to 30 days in advance\.
+If you don't provide an expiration date, the activation code expires in 24 hours\.

 ------
 #### [ Linux ]